JisueKim/DataAnalyst/Week1/README.md

      - Segmentation of the insured by data driven the Underwriting scoring system : A morbidity rate , mortality data or probability of accident related to the coverage
      - Development of tailor - made products by the life cycle

-     - Expectations : Improvement UX, Development new products, Improvement underwriting income
+     - Expectations : Improvement UX, Development new products,  Risk premium rate - making, Improvement underwriting income
      - Considerations : Discrimination due to personal data

 [참고자료]